taHC81/esp32-evse_esphome-lvgl/README.md

 ```
 If you look at the configuartion file, you'll notice that the encryption key is required by Home Assistant API.
 [See the doc](https://esphome.io/components/api.html) how to generate an encryption string manually.
 _Note:_ It's not mandatory to use Home Assistant.
 If you don't use it, remove the entire `api:` key from the configuration, to avoid periodic self-reboot of the display waiting for it to connect.

+In ESPHome Dashboard click the 3-dots icon corresponding to the configuration YAML file and choose _Install_ > _Manual download_.
+Let it do it's thing, and at the end it should prompt you to save a `.bin` file which you can flash to your device [min a number of ways](https://esphome.io/guides/faq.html#how-do-i-install-esphome-onto-my-device). _Guition JC3248w535_ display can be connected to the PC directly with an USB-C cable, can be flashed through it's built-in UART (just keep the BOOT button pressed while pluggig it in to enter bootloader mode).